 4. Be a mentor for future Rome Connection students by presenting at: EOP, RISE and GEN 1 Rome Connection summer workshops, at least two fall semester info sessions, at least three spring semester Andiamo Series workshops along with Pirate Preview and Open House.

 5. Host an engaging project alongside fellow scholarship recipients that connect and support the next generation of incoming first year students with Rome Connection.

-The Rome Connection application, which includes the scholarship application, will be open for Rome Connection in mid-August.
-Those who wish to be considered for the Rome Connection scholarship must submit their applications by September 9.
-Scholarship recipients will be notified on September 23.
+The Rome Connection application, which includes the scholarship application, will be open for Rome Connection in Summer 2023 for the Class of 2027.